 Criminal exploitation of children is a geographically widespread form of harm that is a typical feature of county lines.
 Criminal networks or gangs groom and exploit children and young people to carry drugs and money from urban areas to suburban and rural areas, market and seaside towns.
+Offenders will often use coercion, intimidation, violence (including sexual violence) and weapons to ensure compliance of victims.
+Children can be targeted and recruited into county lines in a number of locations including schools, further and higher educational institutions, pupil referral units, special educational needs schools, children's homes and care homes.
 Key to identifying potential involvement in county lines are missing episodes, when the victim may have been trafficked for purposes of transporting drugs.
 A referral to the National Referral Mechanism should be considered.

 Like other forms of abuse and exploitation, county line exploitation: